-1. Medical Control Physicians - On-line medical control physicians who are trained and identified by the service must have the appropriate knowledge base and experience sufficient to ensure proper medical care and medical control during transport for all patient types served by the medical transport service.

-2. If the medical control physician's experience is lacking in a clinical area, he or she must seek prompt consultation as appropriate to ensure proper medical care and medical control during transport for all patient types served by the medical transport service.
-This consultant should be an appropriate designated physician or the patient's receiving attending physician.

-3. Written policies and procedures indicate what therapies can be performed without on-line medical direction.

-4. Medical control physicians are provided with triage guidelines to determine appropriate transport mode and team composition and on-scene triage guidelines developed and accepted by the specific EMS region.
+- 1. Medical Control Physicians On-line medical control physicians who are trained and identified by the service must be available 24/7/365 and have the appropriate knowledge base and experience sufficient to ensure proper medical care and medical control during transport for all patient types served by the medical transport service. - 2.
+If the medical control physician's experience is lacking in a clinical area, he or she must seek prompt consultation as appropriate to ensure proper medical care and medical control during transport for all patient types served by the medical transport service.
+This consultant should be an appropriate designated physician or the patient's receiving attending physician. - 3.
+Written policies and procedures indicate what therapies can be performed without on-line medical direction. - 4.
+Medical control physicians are provided with triage guidelines to determine appropriate transport mode and team composition and on-scene triage guidelines developed and accepted by the specific EMS region.
 See References.
-(RW)

-a.
-Triage guidelines may include provisions for auto launch if part of the scope of service

-5. There is a policy that prohibits "freelance responses" to individual events or disasters (responding without being specifically requested)
+(RW) - a.
+Triage guidelines may include provisions for auto launch if part of the scope of service - 5.
+There is a policy that prohibits "freelance responses" to individual events or disasters (responding without being specifically requested)-Note this was moved to 01.06.01 Management/policies new #12